Beer-Battered Green Beans with Tarragon AioliBy Noble Pig

 - Prep Time30 minutes

 Cooking with craft beer is catching on in a big way, even in the wine world!
 This recipe for beer-battered green beans comes to us from the owners of Noble Pig Vineyard and Winery in McMinnville, Oregon.

-While the beans are chilling, in a large bowl, whisk together the craft beer, flour, cornstarch and 1/2 teaspoon salt, let rest for 10 minutes.
+- While the beans are chilling, in a large bowl, whisk together the pale ale, flour, cornstarch and 1/2 teaspoon salt, let rest for 10 minutes.

-In a large pot heat oil to 375o or when a drop of batter sizzles immediately and rises to the surface.
+- In a large pot heat oil to 375°F or when a drop of batter sizzles immediately and rises to the surface.

 - Whisk the batter again, add the green beans and toss to coat.